 Other components of JMeter include WorkBench, Pre-Processor, Post Processor, Logic Controllers, Timer, Assertions, etc.

-JMeter Functions stand for special values which can fill the fields of any Sampler or any other element in the test tree.
+JMeter Functions stand for special values that can fill the fields of any Sampler or other element in the test tree.
 Functions are of two kinds:

-The user-defined static values let the user define variables which have to be replaced by static value when the test tree is compiled and have to be submitted to be run.
+The user-defined static values let the user define variables that have to be replaced by static values when the test tree is compiled and has to be submitted to be run.
 It is not possible to nest these variables.

 There are some restrictions on the functions which are used in a Test Plan.
-The thread values of JMeter are not completely set up when the functions are processed, so the names of variables which are passed as parameters will not be set up, and the variable references will not work.
-Hence, split () and regex () and other variable evaluation functions will not work.
+The thread values of JMeter are not entirely set up when the functions are processed, so the names of variables that are passed as parameters will not be set up, and the variable references will not work.
+Hence, split (), regex (), and other variable evaluation functions will not work.
 The thread num () function will thus not work as it does not make any sense at the test plan level.